We are a family study abroad program in Seville, offering programs since 1984.

 • Courses may be canceled due to insufficient enrollment.

 • SAIIE is currently updating its course list.
-To view any specific course syllabus please contact the Program Manager, Sean Chipres, at: seanrc@saiie.com
+To view any specific course syllabus please contact the resident director, Stuart Chipres, at: director@saiie.com

 Summer course requirements:

-• Students wishing to take more credits can enrol in one more class per session for an added fee of $1700 per 3 credit course.
+3. Students wishing to take more credits can enrol in one more 3 credit class for an added fee of $1700 completing a total of 6 credits a session or completing a total of 9 in both sessions.

 SUMMER 2026